Menu

 These Oven Baked Garlic Parmesan Potato Wedges are crispy on the outside and soft on the inside.
 The garlic Parmesan flavor combo is a comforting classic.
 You’ll want these on the side of every hearty meal!

 Potatoes are always a treat in my house.
 They’re definitely one of those foods you never have to fight or trick your kids into eating.
 Fries?
 Sure!
 Mashed potatoes?
 Load ‘em up!
 The only thing better than fries, is these perfectly seasoned garlic parmesan potato wedges – they are an amazing appetizer, snack, or side dish.
-These are truly a family favorite, here.
+I love these for a busy weeknight because they are so quick to prep and once they are popped in the oven, I’ve got 35 minutes to focus on other things.

 How to Cut Potato Wedges